margheritapalomba/margheritapalomba.github.io/about.md

 	  My research interests focus on <b>Time Series modeling and forecasting, Bootstrap techniques</b>, and Stochastic processes, with applications in <b>Econometrics</b> and Social Sciences.<br />

-	  I currently serve as a <b>Teaching Assistant</b> for the course <i>"Statistical Models for Economic Data"</i> and as an <b>Academic Tutor</b> for students in Statistics, Biotechnology, and Social Sciences.
+	  I serve as a <b>Teaching Assistant</b> for the course <i>"Statistical Models for Economic Data"</i> and as an <b>Academic Tutor</b> for students in Statistics, Biotechnology, and Social Sciences at the University of Padova.

   </div>